ARTICLES

 Nonoka Sasaki

-Born in 1990 in Otofuke, Hokkaido.
-She moved to Tokyo for university and became a freelance writer in 2015.
-In 2021, she returned to her hometown in the Tokachi region, where she now lives with a horse, two cats, and a child.
-In the winter, she is a hunter who tracks deer.
-Her published works include "Ai to Kazoku wo Sagashite" and "Jibun wo Aisuru to Iu Koto (Aruiwa Koufuku ni Tsuite)" (both by Aki Shobo).
+Born in Otofuke, Hokkaido in 1990.
+Moved to Tokyo for university and became a freelance writer in 2015.
+Returned to Hokkaido in 2021 and currently lives in her hometown of Tokachi with a horse, two cats, and a child, while also hunting deer in the winter.
+Her books include "Ai to Kazoku o Sagashite" and "Jibun o Aisuru to Iu Koto (Aruiwa Kofuku ni Tsuite)" (both from Aki Shobo).